madhums/node-imager/README.md

 **wip**: This is work in progress.
 Converting to use generators and [graphicsmagick-stream](https://github.com/e-conomic/graphicsmagick-stream) library.
 The uploading is handled by [pkgcloud](https://github.com/pkgcloud/pkgcloud).
 The master branch and 1.0.0-alpha1 tag works only with s3.

+Please use imager@0.4.0 which is stable.
+The 1.0.0-alpha releases are unstable and not recommended for production.

 ## Imager

 A node module to resize, crop and upload images (with different variants and presets) to the cloud.